aowens-21/swsite/content/post/a-simple-level-editor.md

                         txt_level[x][y] = 1 if block.filled else 0
 ```

 This function essentially combines the iterator for loop with an indexed for loop.
-In this example I'm looping over a 2D array called `self.level_structure`. `row`, as you might expect, is the row in the array (the data), whereas `x` keeps an index of the corresponding row.
+In this example I'm looping over a 2D array called `self.level_structure`.
+The `row`, as you might expect, is the row in the array (the data), whereas `x` keeps an index of the corresponding row.
 This way I am able to keep an index and iterate over the data; this is the "pythonic" way of doing this kind of task.

 If you're learning Python and you want to find more little tips like this, I recommend checking out Brett Slatkin's book: [Effective Python](https://effectivepython.com/).
 Or if you don't care for programming books, just google "effective python tips" and I'm sure you'll find something similar.